nattvara/saas/README.md

 ## About this project

 This is a coding challenge for [Detectify](http://detectify.com/).
-The challenge is to build a component/service that can take a list of urls and receive screenshots of those urls.
+The challenge is to build a component/service that can take a list of urls and retrieve screenshots of those urls.

 ## Installation